Available with 3D Analyst license.

 ArcGIS offers two 3D visualization environments in which to work—ArcGlobe and ArcScene—which allow you to display, analyze, and animate your 3D or 2D data in a 3D space.

-ArcGlobe is part of the ArcGIS 3D Analyst.
+ArcGlobe is part of the ArcGIS 3D Analyst extension.
 This application is generally designed to be used with very large datasets and allows for seamless visualization of both raster and feature data.
 It is based on a global view, with all data projected into a global Cube projection and displayed at varying levels of detail (LODs), organized into tiles.
 For maximum performance, cache your data, which will organize and copy the source data into tiled LODs.
 Vector features are generally rasterized and displayed according to their associated LOD, which assists in very fast navigation and display.

 ArcScene is a 3D viewer that is well suited to generating perspective scenes that allow you to navigate and interact with your 3D feature and raster data.
 Based on OpenGL, ArcScene supports complex 3D line symbology and texture mapping as well as surface creation and display of TINs.
 All data is loaded into memory, which allows for relatively fast navigation, pan, and zoom functionality.
 Vector features are rendered as vectors, and raster data is either downsampled or configured into a fixed number of rows/columns you set.

 ArcGlobe projects all data onto a globe-shaped surface using one particular coordinate system—Cube Projection.
 All data added to an empty ArcGlobe document is projected on the fly to this coordinate system.
 Data that does not have projection information associated with it cannot be added into ArcGlobe.
 Being spherical, this application is optimized for visualizing geography at a global scale.
 It also renders a representation of the surface of the earth more realistically than other projections.